 A consumption tax of 5-10% is levied on all jewellery sold in China.

 The Shanghai Gold Exchange began operation on 30 October 2002, with its launch seen as a sign that China’s gold sector is moving towards complete marketisation.
-For details of its business code of conduct and other relevant laws and regulations, please refer to www.sge.com.cn.
+For details of its business code of conduct and other relevant laws and regulations, refer to www.en.sge.com.cn/.

 On 1 December 2004, Guangdong launched a pilot scheme aimed at de-linking gold prices from workmanship fees within Guangzhou’s jewellery retail market.
-As of 1 September 2006, the practice was extended throughout Guangdong.
+The practice was extended throughout Guangdong from 1 September 2006.
 As stipulated in the Interim Measures for the Separate Marking of Retail Price and Workmanship Fee for Gold Jewellery Items in Guangdong’s Jewellery Market, the prices of gold jewellery items in the Guangdong market are now displayed in the form of ‘material price + workmanship fee’, in contrast to the traditional method of pricing on a ‘per gram’ basis.
-Currently, the practice of de-linking gold prices from workmanship fees has also been adopted in a number of other cities, including Shanghai and Chengdu.
-Conversely, in the Fujian province, with the recent adoption of a new set of gold jewellery pricing rules by the Gemmological Association of Fujian, the practice of price and fee decoupling has been reversed since 1 May 2015.
-In other words, within Fujian the material costs and workmanship fees for gold jewellery items are now no longer marked separately.
+The practice of de-linking gold prices from workmanship fees has also been adopted in a number of other cities, including Shanghai and Chengdu.
+Conversely, in Fujian province, with the adoption from 1 May 2015 of a new set of gold jewellery pricing rules by the Gemmological Association of Fujian, the practice of price and fee decoupling has been reversed.
+In other words, material costs and workmanship fees for gold jewellery items are now no longer marked separately in Fujian.

-The GB/T 18781-2008 Cultured Pearl Grading, which supersedes GB/T 18781-2002 Cultured Pearl Grading, has been effective since 1 May 2009.
+The GB/T 18781-2008 Cultured Pearl Grading, which supersedes GB/T 18781-2002 Cultured Pearl Grading, came into effect on 1 May 2009.
 This standard specifies text descriptions for quality factors and grades of cultured pearls.
 In terms of the overall standard, requirements are laid down for the six freshwater cultured pearl quality factors of colour, size, shape, lustre, smoothness and the thickness of pearl layers (in the case of nucleated pearls).

-The national standard GB/T 23885-2009 Jade Grading drawn up by the National Gems & Jewellery Technology Administrative Centre of the Ministry of Land and Resources has been in effect since 1 March 2010.
+The national standard GB/T 23885-2009 Jade Grading, drawn up by the National Gems & Jewellery Technology Administrative Centre of the Ministry of Land and Resources, came into force on 1 March 2010.
 This standard provides clear definitions and classification rules for ground and polished natural jade, both inlaid and non-inlaid.
-The GB/T 29155-2012 Transparent (Colourless) Jade Grading, which has been effective since 1 October 2013, is similarly applicable to transparent colourless jade.
+The GB/T 29155-2012 Transparent (Colourless) Jade Grading, in force since 1 October 2013, applies similar rules to transparent colourless jade.